Sionesevaki/tryfitted/services/avatar-worker/README.md

 ```

 This Docker image installs `gltfpack` during build, so GLB optimization works in deployment without any host-level install.
+It also clones the pinned PIXIE + SMPL-Anthropometry source repos during build (code only).
+Model weights are still mounted/configured separately.

 ### RunPod Deployment